The simulation scalability problem: why behavioral verification falls short

 And yet, in the vast majority of PCB design projects, the circuits that fail on the bench were never simulated at all.

 This is not because engineers are unaware of simulation's value.
 It is because the practical realities of simulation, as it exists today, make comprehensive coverage effectively impossible under real project constraints.
-A persistent gap separates what behavioral verification could catch from what it actually catches, and that gap compounds with every other validation weakness to produce the stubborn respin rates the industry has come to accept as normal.
+The result is a persistent gap between what behavioral verification could catch and what it actually catches: a gap that compounds with every other validation weakness to produce the stubborn respin rates the industry has come to accept as normal.

-Why do simulation tools that are technically capable of answering critical design questions fail to provide systematic verification coverage for real-world projects?
+The first article in this series identified two compounding gaps in schematic-level validation: spec compatibility checking and behavioral verification [1].
+This article examines the second gap in full.
+Why do the simulation tools that exist -- tools that are technically capable of answering critical design questions — fail to provide systematic verification coverage for real-world projects?
 And what would it take to close that gap?

 What simulation can reveal